Piotr

 A Decade of Democratic Disruption

-Electoral Activism & Democracy Work · Belarus · 2014 – Present
+Civic Activism · Advocacy, Education & Community Organising · Belarus & Beyond · 2014 – Present

 2014 Ran an absurdist local election campaign to expose the absence of genuine self-government — generating wide media coverage and triggering public debate on democratic legitimacy.